 Veteran-laden Pullman baseball soars to district title

-May 12—PULLMAN — Two years ago as underclassmen, Pullman baseball players Calvin Heusser, Cade Hill, Caleb Northcroft and Brady Coulter watched West Valley celebrate a walk-off victory against the Greyhounds in a district tournament game.
+May 12—Two years ago as underclassmen, Pullman baseball players Calvin Heusser, Cade Hill, Caleb Northcroft and Brady Coulter watched West Valley celebrate a walk-off victory against the Greyhounds in a district tournament game.

 Two years later, now seniors and a junior (Coulter), the quartet played pivotal roles in securing their own district tournament crown against the Eagles.